Mdaftab/infra-Platform-for-B2B/README.md

 Edit the following files with your specific project information:

 1. **Terraform Variables** (`infra/environments/dev/terraform.tfvars`):
-   - Replace `your-gcp-project-id` with your host project ID
+   - Replace `your-infra-project-id` with your infrastructure project ID
-   - Replace `your-dev-project-id`, `your-staging-project-id`, and `your-prod-project-id` with your service project IDs
+   - Replace `your-dev-project-id`, `your-staging-project-id`, and `your-prod-project-id` with your environment project IDs
-   - Update service account values in the `subnet_iam_bindings` section
+   - Update service account values as needed

 2. **Terraform Backend** (`infra/environments/dev/backend.tf`):
    - Replace `your-terraform-state-bucket` with your GCS bucket name